LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - Dont worry, if you make a wallet in the future, we will transfer your shares free of charge!

+### Theory?

+Our question is how to onboard new users right into web 3

+- allow account creation officially or bringing in outside accounts
+- abstract accounts for those who dont have ones
+- - make sure the info is transferrable in the future to other accounts
+- - gasless? where does it fit in?
+- - can you prefund these accounts?
+- - account info dashboard in profile to show available balance IF you cant get it in Thirdweb icon
+- copy for the connect button? only needed to buy and links to what you own

 ## Getting Started

 First, run the development server: